ordz-404/good-ol-terminal-tools/readme.md

 ## Requirements & Pre-requisites

 GoTT requires access to read the "latest.log" to function properly.
 This file is located in the "logs" directory by default.
 By default, minecraft servers have enabled logging by default.
 Should GoTT be unable to access the log, this utility will not be able to perform its intended functions.
+It is a requirement that an administrator account is used to run GoTT, with read/write/execute privileges within minecraft and it's sub-folders.

+* Root, Admin or Sudo access.

+* Access to minecraft's server logs.
+Please ensure that your server is actively logging server activity into the "latest.logs" file.

+* Some basic knowledge for terminal/shell usage.

 ## Platform Compatability